Malhoun is a constantly evolving Social-Institutional Artwork or Medium

 Following Van Hove’s long pursuit of a Total Artwork (Gesamtkunstwerk), Malhoun aims to rethink the fundaments found between the artwork (as collectible/content) and the art institution (as enabler/container).
 A TAZ/ARI pluridisciplinary experimental venue expanding on the material and immaterial convergences that were already at play in V12 Laraki & his other large composite sculptures to date, conceptually Malhoun is perceived by the artist as a ‘systemic’ artistic medium in and by itself, that can be shared with other practitioners following a coevolutionary process.
 Just like Fenduq & the Mahjouba Initiative, with which it ultimately aims to coalesce, Malhoun emerges as a prolongation of Van Hove’s practice: a growing sociosystem that blurs pre-established boundaries and a safe haven for experimentation and playfulness in design, architecture, art, craftmanship and more.
 There isn’t any long term planning and the program remains very intuitive and highly adaptable.

-Malhoun also hosts what the artist refers to as the Yussuf Bin Tashfin Academy: an informal post-graduate program aimed at tutoring young Moroccan artists towards the realities of the 21st century art market.
-In the near absence of subsidies in the field locally, the Academy has between 3 to 6 studios, an outdoor cinema and a gallery space.
+Malhoun also hosted from 2021 to 2025 what the artist refers to as the Yussuf Bin Tashfin Academy: an informal post-graduate program aimed at the collective tutoring of young Moroccan artists.
+In the near absence of subsidies in the field locally, the Academy had 4 studios, 2 workshop/exhibition rooms, an outdoor cinema and a ground-floor gallery space.
 Mid-career creatives sitting on the Advisory Board or passing by for shows and productions are invited to network, nurture and coach these young artists as tutors.

 Locally speaking, Malhoun is an artist hang-out functioning like a buffer, between the artists and the gallerists, between the art fair & the souk, between the diaspora and the locals, between creative fields somehow brought to cohabit in the building & themselves.
 Overall, as a platform centered on knowledge and know-how exchange, following the rhizomatic structure of collective memory and intelligence, Malhoun aims to serve as a catalyst for the meaningful growth of local cultural ecosystems.